 This course will give strong focus to developing a theology of service for church members and leaders that includes polity and the way a church organizes for its work.
-Areas covered are discovering leaders through their spiritual gifts assessment, establishing a climate for service, effective ways for enlisting people to serve, providing training for service, establishing a climate for service, evaluating service, and providing support for those who serve.
+Areas covered are: discovering leaders through their spiritual gifts assessment, establishing a climate for service, effective ways for enlisting people to serve, providing training for service, establishing a climate for service, evaluating service, and providing support for those who serve.
 Online.

-MACE 6310 (3-3-0) Church Staff and Member Relations Practicum
+MACE 6310 (3-3-0) Church Staff and Member Relations Practicum (S-L)

 This course is designed to give each student one semester of supervised practicum related to the student's vocational goal.
 Each student will be paired with a full-time practitioner for guidance and for hands-on experience.
 Every effort will be made for students to observe the practitioner in his/her role, to carry out assignments or projects under the supervision of the practitioner, or to serve part-time or full-time in a staff position related to his/her vocational goal.
 The student will meet with an assigned professor once each month during the semester for reporting and for discussions related to church staff and member relationships.
+This course contains a field-based service-learning component.
 Fall, Spring, Summer.
 Prerequisite: Approval of the Director.
-Students must take this during their final semester in the program.
+Students must take this course during their final semester in the program.